carmen41511/LearnWeb3-Junior-RandomWinnerGame/README.md

 # RandomWinnerGame
 This smart contract allows users to play a lottery game on Polygon Mumbai Testnet where a random winner is selected using Chainlink VRF.
+Tutorial by LearnWeb3DAO

 ## How It Works
 1. The contract owner starts a new game by calling the startGame function, specifying the maximum number of players and entry fee.